 Norfolk isn’t all about beaches, of course.
 There’s plenty to do further inland, within easy reach of the coast.
 Bewilderwood features fairytale creatures in a woodland setting, which children can explore using high ropes and climbing frames.
 On our own trip to Norfolk we spent a day at Wroxham Barns, a farm-plus.
 As well as bunnies and guinea pigs to pet, ponies to groom and sheep to feed, the children romped in the mini fairground, and made appliqué shapes while we picked up some mementoes in the craft shops.
 We even got to see an experimental circus act, performed during the school Easter holidays.

 Wroxham is on the edge of the Broads National Park, which runs for 125 miles, all the way down into Suffolk.
 The waterway, created by peat-miners in the 14th Century, is home to over a quarter of the rarest plants and animals in the UK.
 There are plenty of cycle routes, suitable for all levels.
 A pedal alongside the waterways may take cyclists past dragonflies, swallowtail butterflies, kingfishers and even otters.
-Or families can hire a boat to meander down the water, like Tin Box Traveller did.
-You can read about it in this post.
+Or families can hire a boat to meander down the water.

 Where to stay